ROILTechnology/ROIL_info/privacy-policy.md

 Additional information that may include your click-stream on the services, your activities on the services, including time spent on various screens and additional information of a similar nature.

+Specifically, your account page offers a "Smart Recommendations" option (which is turned on by default).
+When this option is active, we record what items you view on ROIL, in hopes of learning how to tailor your experience to things most interesting to you.
+If you turn off "Smart Recommendations," tracking of these interactions will be disabled.

 While it is not specifically personally identifiable, it may be reverse-engineered to be identifiable and therefore is considered personal